 No products in the cart.

-After all these years I have finally learned the trick to a gorgeous mahogany lacquered pepper crusted Corned Beef!
+After all these years I have finally learned the trick to a gorgeous rich mahogany lacquered, meltingly tender, pepper crusted Corned Beef!
 Old dogs CAN learn new tricks.

-Growing up in New England, I was cooking my corned beef in cabbage in the style of a New England Boiled Dinner.
-Wrong!
-This new version is so tender and flavorful.
+Growing up in New England, I learned to cook my corned beef and cabbage in the style of a New England Boiled Dinner.
+While good, it lacked big flavor and was sort of watery.
+This new version is so tender and flavorful, it is beyond delicious.
 I cannot believe how much better it is when you don’t boil it in a vat of water.

 For this dish, you will need one of these, in the photo below, from your grocery store, this is a Corned Beef Brisket FLAT CUT.
 As its name states, its fairly even in thickness and a flat rectangle in shape.
 This cooks more evenly than the larger chunkier Point Cut.
 Most corned beef is in the 3 pound range.